envisioning/vocab/vocab/model-drift.md

 ---
 category: DATA, CORE
+generality:
+- 0.875
+- 0.85
+- 0.825
+- 0.8
+- 0.775
+- 0.75
+- 0.725
 slug: model-drift
 summary: Change in the underlying data patterns that a ML model was trained on, leading to a decrease in the model's accuracy and effectiveness over time.
 title: Model Drift
 ---